ethanrkey/ethanrkey/README.md

-- 👋 Hi, I’m Ethan Key
+# 👋 Hi!
+I’m Ethan Key
 - I'm currently a junior at Boston University studying computer science
-- I'm an aspiring Software Engineer; I'm interesting in full stack development and currently working on a Global Conflict Visualizer project
+- I'm an aspiring Software Engineener interested in full stack development, and the personal project I'm working on right now is a Global Conflict Visualization Tool

 <!---
 ethanrkey/ethanrkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.